naufal-dean/portfolio/README.md

 # My Portfolio Website

 This is my portfolio website.
-There you can seek the information about me and my project that I involved in.
+There you can seek the information about me and my project that I was involved in.

 Made with :purple_heart: by me.